aslucki/radar_ADAS/readme.md

 Supports only Python3

 ## Installation
-1. Clone repo to your catkin workspace
+1. Clone the repo to your catkin workspace
 2. From the repo's main directory run:
    `pip3 install ./src/lib/grove-doppler-radar`

 3. Navigate to your catkin workspace and run:
 `catkin_make`

+*Note:* It doesn't follow the recommended installation as described here: http://ros.org/doc/api/catkin/html/user_guide/setup_dot_py.html

 ## Usage
 1. Start ros master.